SM Spirituality Media

 The three groupings

-Buddhist commentators sort the eight under three headings: paññā (wisdom — right view, right intention), sīla (ethical conduct — right speech, right action, right livelihood), and samādhi (mental discipline — right effort, right mindfulness, right concentration).
-The order in classical exposition is wisdom-conduct-discipline; the order of cultivation is usually conduct first (it is the precondition for stable concentration), then discipline (which makes deep wisdom accessible), then wisdom (which conditions a sharper next cycle).
-The asymmetry is deliberate: each domain enables the next without exhausting itself.
+Buddhist commentators sort the eight under three headings: paññā (wisdom: right view and right intention), sīla (ethical conduct: right speech, right action, and right livelihood), and samādhi (mental discipline: right effort, right mindfulness§, and right concentration).
+The order in classical exposition is wisdom first, then conduct, then discipline.
+The order of cultivation is usually conduct first.
+Conduct is the precondition for stable concentration.
+Discipline comes next, making deep wisdom accessible.
+Wisdom then conditions a sharper next cycle.
+Each domain enables the next without exhausting itself.

-Right view begins with an intellectual grasp of how craving and misperception produce dukkha; it deepens through practice into direct seeing.
-Right intention names the orientation that follows from that view — toward letting go, toward harmlessness, toward goodwill.
-The three ethical limbs (speech, action, livelihood) translate the orientation into the conduct of an ordinary life.
-The three discipline limbs (effort, mindfulness, concentration) train the attentional faculties that make the deeper insight practices accessible.
-The structure is more architectural than sequential.
+Right view begins with an intellectual grasp of how craving and misperception produce dukkha.
+Through practice it deepens into direct seeing.
+Right intention names the orientation that follows: toward letting go, toward harmlessness, toward goodwill.
+The three ethical limbs (speech, action, livelihood) translate that orientation into ordinary life.
+The three discipline limbs (effort, mindfulness, concentration) train the attentional faculties that make deeper insight practices accessible.
+The structure is architectural, not sequential.

 Where it shows up in the index

 Almost every Buddhist-rooted practice in the index sits inside this frame even when it doesn't name it.
-Jon Kabat-Zinn's *Full Catastrophe Living* extracts the right-mindfulness and right-concentration limbs into a secular clinical curriculum, leaving the ethical and wisdom limbs implicit — the chronic debate about whether the extraction preserves the original tool's transformative reach is essentially a debate about the path's integrability.
-Tara Brach and Jack Kornfield's *Power of Awareness* keeps more of the sīla register: the practice is presented inside a recognisable ethical context, and the wisdom limbs surface explicitly as the course progresses.
+Jon Kabat-Zinn's *Full Catastrophe Living* extracts the right-mindfulness and right-concentration limbs into a secular clinical curriculum, leaving the ethical and wisdom limbs implicit.
+The chronic debate about whether that extraction preserves the original tool's transformative reach is essentially a debate about the path's integrability.
+Tara Brach and Jack Kornfield's *Power of Awareness* keeps more of the sīla register.
+The practice is presented inside a recognisable ethical context, and the wisdom limbs surface explicitly as the course progresses.
 Pema Chödrön's *When Things Fall Apart* and her course on awakening compassion work the right-intention limb directly through bodhicitta and tonglen.
 Thich Nhat Hanh on emptiness, signlessness and aimlessness and Br.
-Troi Duc Niem from Plum Village treat the path as a single inseparable cultivation — less analysed into limbs than re-integrated into the daily rhythm of a practice community.
+Troi Duc Niem from Plum Village treat the path as a single inseparable cultivation, less analysed into limbs than re-integrated into the daily rhythm of a practice community.

 — end of entry —